 The ride was constructed over 12 acres that had previously been the coach park and channel required one of the park's largest excavation projects to complete.
 Rocks blasted from the channel were used to enhance the canyon theming around the ride, whilst the soil excavated was used to create the embankment that separates the ride from the car park.

-The rapids remained modestly themed until the intervention of John Wardley in 1992 when they were rethemed to the ride we see today with Katanga Canyon built on the island in the centre of the ride.
+The rapids remained modestly themed until the intervention of John Wardley in 1992 when they were rethemed to the ride we see today.